Magyar57/mugOS/Docs/Roadmap.md

 - [ ] With proper executable and lib support, remove callbacks from the keyboard driver when its owner exits

 Notes:
-- Current PS/2 implementation purposely does not support hot-plug (as it was not designed for it originally...)
+- Current PS/2 implementation purposely does not support hot-plug (as the PS/2 was not designed for it originally...)